Step by Step Guide

-Note how all visualizations, including the calendar, adapt immediately when another time series is selected.
+You see how all visualizations, including the calendar, adapt immediately.
 For power generation, daily sums may be more interesting than daily means.

-Click the label of the color legend "Mean of Power_Generation_BrightCounty_PV", and select Sum as aggregation:
+Click the name of the color legend "Mean of Power_Generation_BrightCounty_PV", and select Sum as aggregation.

 The calendar then shows daily sums.
 By the way, clicking "Configure Legend" and choosing "Adjust range.." lets you adjust the value range of the color scheme using the same control element you used for adjusting the scaling of (time) axes.

 A central feature of Visplore is the ability to focus the analysis on a specific subset of the data at any time.
 This can be a certain period of time, a category (e.g. all weekends), a cluster, or certain outlier values.
 To keep the specification of this Focus as intuitive as possible, and to use insights from the visualization in doing so, data can be marked directly in the views - using interactions known from drawing programs.

 In the previous example, the calendar showed significant differences in daily sums.